onqtam/headjack/docs/why/100_1k_10k_words.md

 The Global Creativity Aggregator
 Information Wants to be Free
 Global Integration
+The Density of Destiny, or "Destiny's Density" Pansophy
+    > "... pansophy, a system of universal wisdom that could serve as an integrative world philosophy.
+The notion of pansophy itself can be found in several Rosicrucian texts, where it represents a sophisticated Neoplatonic synthesis of alchemy, Christology, Utopianism, and Baconian natural science...
+Comenius’ pansophic work presents a theory of everything woven together right as modernity began to fracture the value spheres and disciplines.
+It is an attempt at an integration of all knowledge into a single system, including the new empirical sciences, as well as religious aspects of human culture.
+Importantly, pansophy provides for the design of educational configurations capable of catalyzing a universal reform of all human institutions." - [Education must make History Again, by Zak Stein](https://systems-souls-society.com/education-must-make-history-again/) pansophic planetary paideia
+The Liminal
+    > "The liminal is exactly that which is the bridge and fulcrum between worlds.
+The focus of work in the liminal is on foundations, metaphysics, religion, and the deeper codes and sources of culture—education in its broadest sense.
+Individuals working here are often “beyond [conventional notion of] good and evil” in the Nietzschean sense, having stepped out past the edges of the old world, while doing the work of creating a new one.
+This is dangerous work and the stakes are high, as the choices and actions made in the liminal set the trajectory and shape of the new emerging world." - [Zak Stein](https://systems-souls-society.com/education-must-make-history-again/)
 Integrated Agency/Collectives
 The Singleton - not always an anti-pattern but crucial for solving global coordination problems Media Theory for the 21st Century